archco/transition-timing/README.md

 # Transition Timing Functions

-The javascript library that includes transition timing function such as easing or steps method.
+The javascript library that includes transition timing functions such as easing and steps methods.

 ## References